-Fire Island Inlet to Montauk Point (FIMP) Questions & Answers
+Fire Island Inlet to Montauk Point, NY (FIMP) Project

-What does the Fire Island Inlet to Montauk Point (FIMP) Project consist of?
+What is the Fire Island Inlet to Montauk Point, NY (FIMP) project?

 Why is this project being done?

-How much will it cost?
+How much will the project cost?
 Who is paying for it?

 Where can I find additional information?